 The boards will report back to my Office on their progress on other improvements – such as a planned “where’s my bus” app targeted for September 2018 – in response to my recommendations.

 In other news this summer, you’ve likely already seen my Office’s 2016-2017 annual report, which was released on June 27.
 This was the first-ever annual report covering our new jurisdiction (which now includes municipalities, universities, and school boards).
 It provided detailed explanations about our office and our work, as well as about the 21,318 complaints we received last year.
-If you haven’t had a chance to read it, you can find it here.
+If you haven’t had a chance to read it, take a look at the 2016-2017 annual report.

 I was asked by a journalist why we think it’s important to publish an annual report.
 Well, other than the fact that it’s a legislative requirement under the Ombudsman Act, it’s a crucial tool for effecting positive change.